Are You Ready to Start Your School's Next Big Adventure?

 Just behind the Colosseum is Palatine Hill, a quieter spot where Rome's first emperor lived.
 Legend says this is where Romulus founded the city after killing his brother.

-A short walk away, the Roman Forum may seem like ruins at first glance.
-But as you explore, it becomes clear this was the centre of Roman public life—filled with temples, courts, and meeting places designed for ceremony and power.
+A short walk from the Colosseum, the Roman Forum might look like little more than ruins at first.
+But as you explore, it becomes clear this was once the centre of Roman public life, with temples, courts and meeting places built for ceremony and power.

-A school trip to Rome gives students the time and space to notice that.
-And once they start noticing, the learning deepens.
+A school trip to Rome gives students the chance to take that in.
+Once they start noticing the details, the learning quickly deepens.

 How Rome Supports More Than Just History